Calf problems can cause a range of symptoms including:

 What causes calf muscle problems?

 There are other less common causes of calf problems - such as back problems or circulatory complaints.

 Can calf pain cause problems anywhere else?

 You may feel some pain in the muscles around your knee, ankle or foot.
 This should improve as your calf problem gets better.

-If you experience these for longer than 6 weeks, you may need to speak to your healthcare professional.
+If you experience these for longer than 6 weeks, you may need to speak to a healthcare professional.